California Surplus Funds Recovery Agency

 Questions?

-Maybe you have a few questions.
-Most people do.
-Here’s a quick collection of some of the common questions people ask...
+You may have a few questions—most people do.
+Below is a quick collection of common questions people ask about surplus funds and the recovery process.
+Learn more

 Actual Refunds From Actual Clients

-We do all the work from start to finish of the claim process.
-We always work on a “Contingency” basis which means there are no upfront fees and we only charge a fee if and when we are successful.
+We handle the entire claims process from start to finish on your behalf.
+We work on a contingency basis, which means there are no upfront fees and we only receive a fee if we are successful in recovering funds for you.

 The Recovery Process